gmautner/cloudstack-tf-ansible-swarm/README.md

 - Select the **Deploy Infrastructure** or **Destroy Infrastructure** workflow.
 - Click **Run workflow**, enter the name of the environment you wish to target, and click **Run workflow**.

-The pipeline will deploy the selected environment using the secrets you've configured for that specific GitHub Environment.
+The deploy pipeline will deploy the selected environment using the secrets you've configured for that specific GitHub Environment, while the destroy pipeline will destroy the infrastructure for the selected environment.

 ## Example Makefile Commands

+Locally (not in CI/CD), you can use the following Makefile commands:

 - `make deploy`: Deploy the `dev` environment.
 - `make deploy ENV=prod`: Deploy the `prod` environment.